ALNA Report - Nemaska

 9 community members and 3 employers also participated in qualitative interviews.

-This sample size provides us with a confidence interval of 95% and a margin of error of 6%, making the ALNA a very reliable source of data on Nemaska community members.
+This sample size provides us with a Nemaska community members.and a , making the ALNA a very reliable source of data on

 Almost all community members who took our surveys (99%) agreed with the statement “Education is important.”
 Nemaska also had the highest rate of parental support for education of all the communities, with 98% of people saying their parents encouraged their studies.